chukwukelu2023/repo/README.md

 | - Sends Slack alerts  |
 +-----------------------+
 ````
+## Setup
 The set up is quite simple and flexible.
-The docker-compose.yml is used to configure the nginx server set up and also a side container with a python watcher.py script that scans through the nginx logs to detect any anomaly which it sends to slack through slack webhook url
+The docker-compose.yml is used to configure the nginx server set up and also a side container with a python watcher.py script that scans through the nginx logs to detect any anomaly which it sends to slack through slack webhook url.
+Clone the repo from `https://github.com/chukwukelu2023/repo.git` and checout to the project directory.
+Run `docker compose up --build` .

 ### Step 1